AI Data Center Power - Market Intelligence

 Heron Power isn't building reactors.
 It's building the infrastructure that connects power to data centers - replacing 100-year-old transformer technology.

-Founded in 2025 by Drew Baglino, Tesla's former SVP of Powertrain and Energy Engineering (18 years, built the Megapack and energy storage business from zero to $10B+ revenue), Heron makes solid-state transformers that convert grid power directly to data-center-ready voltage.
-Faster to build, smaller footprint, software-controlled.
-Manufactured without the supply-constrained materials that have traditional transformers backordered 12-24 months.
+Founded in 2025 by Drew Baglino, Tesla's former SVP of Powertrain and Energy Engineering (18 years; built the Megapack and energy storage business from zero to $10B+ revenue), Heron makes solid-state transformers that convert grid power straight to data-center-ready voltage.
+The claim: faster to build, smaller footprint, software-controlled, and made without the supply-constrained materials that have conventional transformers backordered 12-24 months.

 • HQ: Scotts Valley, CA